 - provide as much information as possible about the information you are asking for

 You may send this information by email or by post.
-Alternatively, you may prefer to complete and send this form.
+Alternatively, you may prefer to download and complete the form at the link provided form.

 Where do I send my request?